Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.2.8
+⨠ 🚀 Now exports MaxAI Google integration answer!
+If you've installed the MaxAI extension and the Google integration is activated, you can now export the answer of the bot!
+Just click on the icon when on a Google search.

+⨠ 🛸 Fixing Perplexity export errors
+Some errors were occuring when trying to export a Perplexity thread.
+It's now fixed!

+⨠ 🧩 Fixing Firefox users can't export threads!
+Due to Firefox under-the-hood changes, the extension was broken for Firefox users.
+Issue solved!

 # 2.1.10
 ⨠ 🛸 Avoiding the mess
 Phind changed its UI, so the extension was a bit lost.
 Now, it's back on track!
 Sorry for the inconvenience!